Gabaldonlab/jloh/README.md

 ### I have a hybrid, does it work with it?

 Yes, it does.
-The extraction module `jloh extract` has a `--hybrid` option.
-In that case, provide two reference genomes, two BAM/SAM files containing mapping results, and two VCF files containing SNPs.
+The extraction module `jloh extract` can work with reads from a hybrid species mapped onto the hybrid's reference genome.
+It will produce LOH blocks although you won't know to which subgenome they belong to.
+If you have the parental genomes of the hybrid, however, `jloh extract` has an `--assign-blocks` option which allows to use them to assign LOH blocks to subgenomes.
+In that case, follow the instructions in [this guide](docs/ASSIGN_BLOCKS.md) to provide two reference genomes, two BAM/SAM files containing mapping results, and two VCF files containing SNPs.
 Each pair corresponds to the two parentals.
 See details [here](#jloh-extract).

 ![JLOH workflow](images/j_loh.png)